-• Check the cable is plugged in all the way, you should be able to twist the cable clockwise on both ends.

-• If you are still not receiving power from shore, move the shore cable to another pedestal and ensure the breakers on the pedestal are in the on position.
+- Check the cable is plugged in all the way, you should be able to twist the cable clockwise on both ends. - Check transfer switches.
+Ensure transfer switches are turned to Shore Power and not Generator. - If you are still not receiving power from shore, move the shore cable to another pedestal and ensure the breakers on the pedestal are in the on position.